-Neem Oil is a wonderful thing.
-It's extracted from the seeds of a tree with a name that chimes like sweet fairy bells in the ears of insect haters across the land, Azadirachta indica.
+Neem oil is extracted from the seeds of a tree grown in India - the Azadirachta indica.
 But the coarser amongst us just call it the Indian Neem Tree.
-So over in India (and surrounding countries), folks harvest the fruit of this prolific and widespread tree, take off the green husks and sell the seeds in large quantities to even larger facilities where the oil is pressed and the remnants are sold as "neem cake" to use as organic fertilizer which goes straight back to the surrounding farmland.
-As a whole, it's a fabulous, renewable resource ready to replace all of our petrochemically derived pesticides for centuries into the future.
+In India (and surrounding countries), folks harvest the fruit of this prolific and widespread tree, take off the green husks and sell the seeds in large quantities to even larger facilities where the oil is pressed and the remnants are sold as "neem cake" to use as organic fertilizer and nematicide called Agro-Neemcake.
+There are 2 pressings of the oil.
+The first produces Neem Oil and the second produces a denser concentration that is labelled as Azidirachta.

-Neem functions in far too many ways to begin to finish up here, but suffice it to say that it kills small soft-bodied insects and mites directly, serves as a fungicide, kills plant parasitic nematodes but is compatible with beneficial nematodes (don't even get me started on that one-it's almost too amazing to believe), kills algae and mosses where you don't want them and is not harmful to bees, most higher insects (like all the parasitoids and other good bugs we like to keep around to keep the pests down) or earthworms!
+Neem Oil has many other functions - it serves as a fungicide, a bacteriacide, and it kills plant parasitic nematodes but is compatible with beneficial nematodes.
+In addition, you can use it to kill algae and mosses where you don't want them.
+It is not harmful to bees, most higher insects (like all the parasitoids and other good bugs we like to keep around to keep the pests down) or to earthworms!

-OK, now I have you convinced that this is the most amazing stuff on earth and you want to buy some.
-Well if you thought that tetranortriterpenoid business was confusing, prepare to be truly dazzled.
-At ARBICO Organics we carry 13 different products derived from neem, all with different names, labels, concentrations, extractions, artwork and apparent function.
+At ARBICO Organics we carry a variety of different products derived from neem.
+They have different names, labels, concentrations, extractions, artwork and function.
 This is because the EPA requires each specific use to be exactly labeled so that we know precisely how to use the products in the absolute safest way.
-So what may seem confusing at first is really quite a relief when you get the bottle and you know exactly what to do instead of having the neem oil facility in India ship a puzzling bottle of liquid direct to you.
+So what may seem confusing at first is really quite a relief when you get the bottle and know exactly what to do.
 Neem is extraordinarily safe or we wouldn't sell it.
-It's the most sustainable product to have joined the Bug War for quite some time now, but it's been here all along.

-See the list below for descriptions of several of our neem products or simply call; I’ll be happy to describe all the ones we didn’t have room for here!
-We can always figure out exactly which product will best suit your individual needs.
-Happy Neem-ing!
+See the list below for descriptions of several of our neem products or simply call; we’ll be happy to help you determine which product is best suited for your individual needs.

 See Our Neem Oil Insecticides